What are the Project AWARE Courses?

 As divers, it is our duty to protect our waters in all the ways that we can, and here are our top 10 tips for scuba divers to do so:

-Become a Buoyancy Expert
+How to Become a Peak Buoyancy Expert?

 It’s important for us divers to remember that marine plants, corals and animals are far more fragile than they may seem.